1967 Mudurnu earthquake: Earthquake

 Although the Mudurnu Valley earthquake was relatively strong, there were only 86 fatalities, with 332 people injured.
 About 5,200 houses were destroyed or damaged beyond repair; some 900 of these were in Adapazarı at the far western end of the fault zone, and many collapsed completely as a result of aftershocks.

+Intensity

-The authors of the 1968 Unesco report into the Mudurnu Valley earthquake felt that its Mercalli intensity was difficult to estimate accurately.
+The authors of the 1968 UNESCO report into the Mudurnu Valley earthquake, with Nicholas Ambraseys as its first author, felt that its Mercalli intensity was difficult to estimate accurately.
 In some places an implied level of XII (Extreme) was evident, whereas the vibrational effects were nearer VIII–IX (Severe–Violent).
 Although a large number of sites were independently assessed by up to six observers, variations of up to four degrees of the Mercalli scale indicated that an accurate figure was practically impossible to gauge.
+A 1988 paper authored by Ambraseys lists the event with a maximum Mercalli intensity of X (Extreme).

 Damage

-Considering the large surface wave magnitude (7.1) and widespread surface rupturing, structural damage to buildings was surprisingly small; variations in damage were related to the materials used and construction method of individual buildings, rather than the proximity to the fault break.
+Considering the large surface-wave magnitude (7.1) and widespread surface rupturing, structural damage to buildings was surprisingly small; variations in damage were related to the materials used and construction method of individual buildings, rather than the proximity to the fault break.
 Some villages suffered 70% destruction of property, while others nearby with fault lines running right through them had only a few houses damaged.